All Products

 Grant the Download permission to a role

-You can grant the Download permission on tables, resources, functions, or instances to a role.
+You can grant a role the permission to download data from tables, resources, functions, or instances.

 GRANT Download ON {Table|Resource|Function|Instance} <object_name> TO ROLE <role_name>;